cjones6/chapydette/readme.md

 1. Feature generation
 2. Change-point estimation

 The functions for the former are contained in feature_generation.py, while the functions for the latter are in cp_estimation.py.
-Examples of how to use Chapydette are provided in the Jupyter notebook in the examples directory.
+Examples of how to use Chapydette are provided in the Jupyter notebooks in the examples directory.

 Authors
 -----------------